M. Jayachandran

-Madhusoodanan Jayachandran Nair (born 14 June 1971) is an Indian composer, singer, and musician.
+Madhusoodanan Jayachandran (born 14 June 1971) is an Indian composer, singer, and musician.
 He has won the Kerala State Film Award for Best Music Director a record number of nine times.
 In 2005, he also won the state award for best male singer.
 In 2015, he won the National Film Award for Best Music Direction for the film Ennu Ninte Moideen.
 He has composed music for 126 films.

 Early life and career

 Jayachandran was born on 14 June 1971, at Thiruvananthapuram.
+He is the younger among the two sons of Madhusoodanan Nair (d.
+2014) and Vijaya Nair (d.
+2009).

 He began learning Carnatic music at the age of 5 under Attingal Harihara Iyer and later under Perumbavoor G. Raveendranath.
 Thereafter, he was a student of Neyyattinkara Mohanachandran for 18 years.
 He won the Carnatic vocal competition at the Kerala University youth festival four times in a row from 1987 to 1990.

 Jayachandran began his career in the film industry as a playback singer for the movie Vasudha in 1992 and then became an assistant to Malayalam music director G. Devarajan.
 In 1995, he became an independent music director through the film Chantha.

+He worked at Asianet before taking up full-time music direction.
+He has been on the judging panel of musical reality shows in Malayalam television.